 The bezels are ultra-thin at the top and at the sides, while the screen has a matte anti-glare coating, which prevents reflections without making the picture too grainy.

-Connectivity options include two HDMI 2.0 inputs, DisplayPort 1.4, a headphones jack, and a USB port for service only.
+Connectivity options include two HDMI 2.0 inputs, DisplayPort 1.4, a headphone jack and a USB port for service only.

 Price & Similar Monitors

-The LG 24GN650 goes for ~$250, which is reasonable given the specifications and features.
+The LG 24GN650 price ranges from $200 to $250, which is reasonable given the specifications and features.

 However, since most gamers won’t be able to notice the difference in response time between the LG 24GN650 and the AOC 24G2, we think AOC’s monitor will suit them better as it’s considerably cheaper (given that you can find it at MSRP $180).